Stratio/stratio-connector-elasticsearch/_doc/First Steps.md

 ```

 ## Truncate table ##
 Now we go to truncate the table.
-To do these we must execute the sentence
+To do these we must execute the sentence.

 ```
   > TRUNCATE highschool.students;